The Premature Prediction:

 At that point, such a concept itself was only a bare hypothesis.
 But it did at least seem to be a possibility.

 Left to my druthers, I do not go digging for esoteric symbolism, “deep meanings” or “eternal truths” in my adventure fiction.
 I will usually try to work out the probable future directions of a story arc from a starting point of following and extrapolating from the currently apparent patterns inside the narrative.

 And given that a double handful of dominoes toppled between two previous revisions of this collection, it was beginning to look as though I might be able to go back to doing it.
+Book 5 closely replayed the undelying plot of Book 1, and Book 6 had a swarm of motifs in common with Book 2.
 Book 7 definitely appeared to be being set up to echo and reflect Book 3.
 And there was a recognizable pattern to Book 3.

-But, still, I thought that Rowling must have had a reason for leading us off in the direction that we were led over the course of OotP, even though she may appear to have completely dismissed it for the whole of HBP.
-I was just not convinced that we can safely dismiss what we picked up from Book 5, little as much of it appeared to be relevant in the wake of Book 6.
+But, still, I thought that Rowling must have had a reason for leading us off in the direction that we were led over the course of OotP, even though she might appear to have completely dismissed it for the whole of HBP.
+I was just not convinced that we could safely dismiss what we picked up from Book 5, as little as most of it still appeared to even be relevant in the wake of Book 6.

 In the middle of all this, one really should try to remember that I am the person who put together the Changeling hypothesis essay, above, and posted it back around May 2003.
 Theology and metaphysics may not be my preferred form of entertainment, but I am willing to wade into that pool if I have to.

 According to the original Changeling hypothesis, the nature of the connection which indubitably exists between Harry Potter and Lord Voldemort is that from the point that Voldemort’s curse rebounded and destroyed his original body, Harry Potter had been the repository of Tom Riddle’s soul.